 Always remember to take your Medicaid ID card every time you go to get health services.
 Remember that not all doctors, dentists and other providers accept Medicaid.
 You should always ask the provider if he or she accepts Mississippi Medicaid health benefits before you get services.

-- If you have questions regarding ID cards or if you need a replacement ID card, contact Xerox toll-free at: (800) 884-3222.
+- If you have questions regarding ID cards or if you need a replacement ID card, contact Conduent toll-free at: (800) 884-3222.

 Rights and Responsibilities

 Most Medicaid recipients may choose the doctor or clinic they wish to use to receive services.
 However, the doctor or clinic must be willing to accept Medicaid’s payment.

 Participating providers of services in the Medicaid program must comply with the requirements of Title VI of the Civil Rights Act of 1964 and Section 504 of the Rehabilitation Act of 1973.
 Under the terms of those laws, a participating provider or vendor of services under any program using federal funds is prohibited from making a distinction in the provision of services to beneficiaries on the grounds of race, age, gender, color, national origin or disability.
 This includes distinction made on the basis of race or disability with respect to waiting room, hours for appointments or order of seeing patients.